 - a.
 He isn't listening to the radio right now. - b.
 He doesn't listen to the radio every evening. - c.
 We.....watching a television program now. - d.
-Wewatch television every day. - e.
+We .....watch television every day. - e.
 They..... study their lessons after class.

-f , , , , , , , , , , , , , , , , , , ,

-g

-.
+f $\mathcal{L}$

+g.
+Itraining very hard right at the moment.

+n.
 Itrain very much during the summer.

-1.
+1

-j.
-J 1
+j J 1

 I see any students in that room.
-I hear anyone in the hall now.
+Ihear anyone in the hall now.

-1, 1 icar anyone in the nan now.
+1 .
+1 near anyone in the nan now.

-C) Complete e the sentences:
+C) Complet e the sentences:

+C) Complet e the sentences.

 1. Every Monday my father because

-2. Linda usually but she today.
+2. Linda usually but shetoday.

 3. I want to buy a because

 4. My teacher often but today

 5. At the moment the children they often

-to the hou cold eggs school.
-To After s dinner but go out and day.
-Every morning I wake up at five o'clock and feed the horses.
+very hard to the hou cold eggs school.
+T After s dinner bu In the is Kate O'Hara.
+I live on a farm with my mother and father.
+I like it but I work is Every morning I wake up at five o'clock and feed the horses.
 Then I can go back use.
-Mum makes breakfast at 5:30 and I'm not late for breakfast because I don't like a After breakfast I help dad for an hour.
+Mum makes breakfast at 5:30 and I'm not late for breakfast because I don't like is.
+After breakfast I help dad for an hour.
 Then I have a shower and get ready for the school bus leaves at 8:15.
 I leave home at 8:00.
-School I can watch TV for an hour.
+I can watch TV for an hour.
 Then we have our dinner.
-We have chicken for t I hate it.
+We have chicken for at I hate it.
 I eat it because mum gets angry.
 After dinner I do my homework.
 Then I deed the horses.
-I go to bed early because I'm always very tired at the end of the
+I go to bed early because I'm always very tired at the end of the Where does Kate live?

-1. Where does Kate live?
+1. where does Nate live?

 2. What time does she get up every morning?

 3. Who makes breakfast every morning?

 4. Why isn't she late for breakfast?

 5. When does she have a shower?

 6. What time does she catch the school bus?

-7. How long can she watch TV?
+7.

 8. What do they have for dinner?

-9. When does she do her homework?
+9.